-Print Collection: The Vernon College Library System maintains book collections at all campus and major center locations with over 29,000 volumes housed at the Wright Library in Vernon.
+Print and E-book Collections: The Vernon College Library System maintains book collections at all campus and major center locations with over 28,000 volumes housed at the Wright Library in Vernon.
 Collections include reference selections and general circulating titles supporting all academic areas.
 Distance learners and remote students attending other VC locations may request and obtain books from any instructional location via the Interlibrary Loan Request Form accessible from the Library home page at http://vernoncollege.edu/library.
 Students may also submit an interlibrary loan request to obtain books and other materials unavailable within the VC Library System.
+E-books are conveniently accessible off campus from the library's online catalog.

 On-Campus and Remote Access to Online Databases: Remote research options are essential in meeting the informational needs of all VC students, including on-site and distance learners.
-The Library provides on-campus as well as remote access to a quality selection of databases offering full text access to journal articles, e-books, reference material, and other information.
-Researchers may log-in with a Vernon College Student ID Number and "PIN" from any internet connection to search the entire database collection.
-The log-in screen is available via the "Off Campus Access to Databases" link posted on the home page at the address above.
+The Library provides on-campus as well as remote access to a quality selection of databases offering full text access to journals, newspaper articles, reference materials, career resources, and other information sources.
+Researchers may log-in with a Vernon College Student ID Number and "PIN" from any internet connection to search databases remotely.
 Computer workstations at all locations facilitate electronic research, word processing, and other software applications.